Ikerglugluglu/whatsapp-reservation-chatbot/README.md

 ## Quick Start

 1. `composer install`
+   - On VPS/production, if `vendor/` is missing or it fails to boot, run:
+     `composer install --no-dev --optimize-autoloader`
 2. Create `.env` and fill values
 3. Run `scripts/init.ps1` (Windows) or `scripts/init.sh` (Linux/macOS)
 4. Open `/panel_login.php` and log in with an admin user